 In this calculation we use output and not value added.
 The same goes for everything from Unido.
-To make worldclothingproduction more correct we interpolate so we can fill in the missing values for the biggest countries.
+To make the denominator worldclothingproduction more correct we fill in the missing values for the biggest countries by interpolating linearly US 1996 and Italy 1995, and extrapolating linearly China 1974-76.
+In the nominator these are still missing values.